whatrocks/blog/src/pages/2019-01-10-the-walkingman-collection/index.md

 I've pulled all my [Instagram #walkingman](https://instagram.com/whatrocks) photos into a handy little page.
 [Check it out](/walkingman).

-So long as the Instagram API continues to play nice (no guarantee of that), then [this page](/walkingman) will update-to-date as my travels continue.
+So long as the Instagram API continues to play nice (no guarantee of that), then [this page](/walkingman) will stay up-to-date as my travels continue.

 ![walkingmen](./images/walkingman.png)